 I was searching on the internet for this and I realized not many people are talking about it.
 So I decided to write a post for beginners to help them understand what is turnover speed and how can they improve it.

-The short answer is, turnover speed refers to the time during your sprint when your foot leaves the ground until when it cycles through and touches back on the ground.
+The short answer is, turnover speed refers to the time during your sprint when your foot leaves the ground until it cycles through and touches back on the ground.
 This time period is your turnover and improving it is what we call turnover speed.
 Essentially, it means how fast you are able to move your leg to make contact with the ground again once your foot is in the air.

 So when people say that somebody has a great turnover, they are referring to how quickly an athlete is cycling their leg.
 It is an important component of your sprint because when you are trying to run faster, you should be able to turn your legs over as quickly and smoothly as possible.